 Meet the team

-I am a Registered Social Worker with the Ontario College of Social Workers and Social Service Workers and the Nova Scotia College of Social Workers.
+Professionally, I am a Registered Social Worker in Ontario and Nova Scotia, as well as a Registered Clinical Counsellor in BC.
 I completed my Master of Social Work degree at Wilfrid Laurier University, where I first discovered my passion for therapy.
-Since then, I have spent years supporting teens, adults and seniors with a variety of issues such as depression, anxiety, relationship struggles, grief and loss, self-esteem, emotion regulation, and communication skills.
+Since then, I have spent over 8 years years supporting teens, adults and seniors with a variety of issues such as trauma, depression, anxiety, relationship struggles, grief, self-esteem, emotion regulation, and communication skills.

 My approach to counselling is a collaborative one.
 I aim to illuminate your inner strengths and empower you to connect with them, while drawing from my own expertise in various evidence-based therapies.
 Together, we will create a calm, accepting space where curiosity and compassion thrive, allowing the path to healing to reveal itself.